 We continued to make progress toward common assessments in all content areas.
+A team of 14 educators went to the Sacramento Solution Tree PLC Institute in July, 2022 and brought back materials and information to the staff.
 PLC trainings and team support will continue with our Solution Tree PD and consultant activities.